geoparse/geospatial/README.md

 - **Geohash**: Divides the Earth's surface into a grid of hierarchical geohashes.
 - **S2**: A spherical geometry system that partitions the globe into hierarchical cells.
 - **H3**: A hexagonal grid system used for efficient spatial operations.

+# karta.py - Visualization Tools

+Karta means map in Swedish and `karta.py` module generates visual representations of spatial data to assist in analysis and interpretation.

+## Usage

+To use the functions in `karta.py`, you can import the module into your Python script or interactive environment.
+Here’s a brief example of how to get started:

+# Example of a visualisation
+result = some_function(parameters)  # Call the function with appropriate parameters